 What are the benefits of Amazon Attribution?

-Amazon Attribution allows you to measure which channels are the most effective for driving sales, optimize your campaigns, and plan ahead for future campaigns.
+Amazon Attribution allows you to measure which channels are the most effective for driving sales, optimizing your campaigns, and planning ahead for future campaigns.

 Here’s an example of a live stream on a listing: